pkgcloud/pkgcloud/docs/providers/openstack/storage.md

 ### File Model

-A File for Rackspace has the following properties:
+A File for Openstack has the following properties:

 ```Javascript
 {